 There may be some circumstances where the building is still 'occupied' at the time a 'demolition' survey is carried out.
-For example in the educational sector, refurbishment/demolition surveys may be conducted in schools or colleges during one holiday, and the work not undertaken until the next holiday period.
+For example, in the educational sector where refurbishment/demolition surveys may be conducted in schools or colleges during one holiday, and the work not undertaken until the next holiday period.

-(nb.
-In the case of all surveys: An asbestos survey team shall not disturb any suspected asbestos installation in any other way than to take a representative sample, which is usually no bigger than a thumbnail).
-This measure is designed to minimise the risk of asbestos fibre release to both survey staff and occupants of the building, but also means that the surveyor cannot assess what materials may be present above/behind a suspected asbestos installation.
+In the case of all surveys: an asbestos survey team shall not disturb any suspected asbestos installation in any other way than to take a representative sample (which is usually no bigger than a thumbnail).
+This measure is designed to minimise the risk of asbestos fibre release to both survey staff and occupants of the building, but also means that the surveyor cannot assess what materials may be present above or behind a suspected asbestos installation.

 Furthermore, the removal of an asbestos installation to investigate behind could become a licensable activity and may require the assistance of a licensed removal contractor to carry out such an investigation.